facebookresearch/habitat-lab/examples/hitl/pick_throw_vr/README.md

 ```
 conda create --name magnum python=3.10
 ```
-3. Navigate to the `site-packages` of your new environment, e.g. `~/anaconda/envs/magnum/lib/python3.10/site-packages/`.
+1. Navigate to the `site-packages` of your new environment, e.g. `~/anaconda/envs/magnum/lib/python3.10/site-packages/`.
-4. Create a `magnum.pth` file in this directory.
+2. Create a `magnum.pth` file in this directory.
-5. Add the absolute path to `magnum-tools`'s `python` folder to this file, e.g:
+3. Add the absolute path to `magnum-tools`'s `python` folder to this file, e.g:
 ```
 /home/USER/Documents/magnum-tools/linux-x64/python/
 ```
-6. The Magnum libraries will now be included upon activating your `magnum` environment.
+1. The Magnum libraries will now be included upon activating your `magnum` environment.
 You may validate by assessing that the following commands don't return errors:
    * `conda activate magnum`
    * `python -c "from magnum import math, meshtools, scenetools, trade"`

 #### Usage

-To process the dataset, activate your `magnum` conda environment and navigate to your `habitat-lab` root directory.
+To process the dataset, navigate to your `habitat-lab` root directory.
 Run the following command:

 ```
 python ./scripts/unity_dataset_processing/unity_dataset_processing.py \